-Industry, innovation and infrastructure In line with our strategy to deliver profitable growth show our love for nature in everything we do, we have set clear ambitions to help reduce our own environmental impact and that of our products.
+As our purpose guides us to show our love for nature in

+everything we do, we have set clear ambitions to help reduce our own environmental impact and that of our products.
 For example, our goal to become climate positive before 2050.
-As we grow together with our customers. we continue to work towards reducina waste and water consumption across our operations, and we have set stringent science-based taraets for absolute areenhouse aas reduction.
+As we grow together with our customers. we continue to work towards reducing waste and water consumption across our operations, and we have set stringent science-based targets for absolute greenhouse gas reduction.
 In 2022 we were awarded once again the CDP A rating for our climate action.
-We innovate responsibly to offer sustainable new solutions based on green chemistry, to provide alternatives to animal testina. and to leverage biotechnical techniques and advanced fermentation methods to create new and existing molecules.
+We innovate responsibly to offer sustainable new solutions based on green chemistry, to provide alternatives to animal testing. and to leverage biotechnical techniques and advanced fermentation methods to create new and existing molecules.
 Our Sourcina4Good programme guides us in our approach to sourcing responsibly and is linked to our goal to source all materials and services in a way that protects people and planet by 2030.